-All our machines are compact, light-weight, well-made and affordable and to celebrate the start of 2016, we’ve reduced all our prices.
-Prices now range from just £39 to £129 and include FREE delivery (within the UK)!
+All our machines are compact, light-weight, well-made and now even more affordable as we’ve reduced all our prices in 2016!.
+Prices now range from just £39 to £139 and include FREE delivery (within the UK)!
 So, if like most people, you don’t have the time to regularly go to a gym or a park to keep fit, now you can exercise with your own mini exercise bike in the comfort of your own home at a time to suit you!

 An advanced, professional-level mini exercise bike for people who are serious about exercise.